 |

-The latch in the neutral position (left) and in the latched position (right)
+The latch in the latched position

 |